90sidortAP/pmdb_cypress_e2e/README.md

 Feature: Templates entries display

    As a user I want to be able to define how many templates should be shown
+    @templatesPage
    Scenario: Should be able to change number of displayed templates
     Given Templates site is opened
+    When User selects 50 entries
+    Then Shows up to 50 entries
+    When User selects All entries
+    Then Shows all entries
+    When User selects 25 entries
+    Then Shows up to 25 entries
+    When User selects 100 entries
+    Then Shows up to 100 entries

+Feature: Projects entries display

+   As a user I want to be able to define how many projects should be shown
+    @projectsPage
+   Scenario: Should be able to change number of displayed projects
+    Given Projects site is opened
     When User selects 50 entries
     Then Shows up to 50 entries
     When User selects All entries